 Try to find out about the interests of your audience on each platform.
 Spend some time searching through the platform, look at the search results for keywords and hashtags (relevant to your niche).
 If you cannot have many conversations around these keywords and hashtags, you should switch to a different social media platform (or spend less time on this one).

-The industry within you are operating is also an important factor to consider while choosing platforms.
+The industry within which you are operating is also an important factor to consider while choosing platforms.
 This is exactly why you see B2C marketing on Facebook and Instagram successfully and B2B sticking to LinkedIn (where they have better chances of connecting with relevant professionals and businesses).

 - Facebook 0.11%